André Henrique

-André Henrique da Silva Martins (born 17 December 2001), known as André Henrique or just André, is a Brazilian professional footballer who plays as a striker for Grêmio.
+André Henrique da Silva Martins (born 17 December 2001), known as André Henrique or just André, is a Brazilian professional footballer who plays as a striker or winger for Süper Lig club Göztepe.

 Club career

 Born in Guanambi, Bahia, André Henrique represented Capivariano as a youth before making his first team debut on 4 March 2020, coming on as a late substitute in a 2–0 Campeonato Paulista Série A3 home win over Paulista.
 He scored his first goal on 25 September, netting a hat-trick in a 4–1 home routing of Marília.

 In 2021, André Henrique was loaned to América Mineiro and was assigned to the under-20 squad.
 Back to Capi for the 2022 season, he was an undisputed starter, scoring six goals as his side missed out on promotion.

 On 7 June 2022, André Henrique was announced at Série D side Marcílio Dias on loan for the remainder of the season.
 On 8 December, after helping the side to win the Copa Santa Catarina, he moved to Hercílio Luz as the club paid R$ 500,000 for 50% of his economic rights.

 On 4 April 2023, André Henrique was loaned to Série A side Grêmio until the end of the year, with a buyout clause.